thomasloven/lovelace-fold-entity-row/README.md

               - light.bed_light
 ```

-- Folds can be populated by any wrapping element that fills the `entities:` parameter, such as [entity-filter](https://www.home-assistant.io/lovelace/entity-filter/) or [auto-entities](https://github.com/thomasloven/lovelace-auto-entities)
+- Folds can be populated by any wrapping element that fills the `entities:` parameter, such as [auto-entities](https://github.com/thomasloven/lovelace-auto-entities)

 ```yaml
 type: entities